-Def.
 Cardiovascular (aerobic) fitness is one of the most important components of fitness as it is a measure of how efficiently your heart and the rest of your cardiovascular system supplies oxygen and energy to your body.

-Now that we have that out of the way…improve your heart health with these 5 tips:
+Improve your heart health with these 5 tips:

-- Know Your Target Heart Rate.
 Now that you are geared up to hit your minutes, find your personal heart rate zone to make sure you get the most benefits from your aerobic sessions.
 If you have access to or own a heart rate monitor great, but you can also measure your heart rate by finding your pulse in your neck or wrist.
 Remember not to use your thumb because it has a pulse of its own.

-- Eat Heart Healthy Foods.
 Eating healthy does not have to be expensive or laborious as long as you have a plan.
 Focus on whole foods, avoiding processed as much as possible.
 Read your labels, and look for hidden ingredients.
 When in doubt shop the perimeter of the grocery store where all the fresh ingredients are to make some delicious and nutritious recipes.
 Once you start to get the hang of it, begin meal prepping so you have healthy food already prepared to sustain you through the week.

-- Keep Your Weight in Check.
 When it comes to weight, everybody has a different number that is right for your body type, height, and ratio of fat to muscle.
 Carrying excess weight in the form of fat on the body greatly increases your risk for cardiovascular disease.
 Millions of Americans struggle with weight loss and staying in a healthy range.
 Increasing your movement minutes and making healthier food choices is a great start.
 Most importantly weight loss is a marathon, not a sprint.
 Be patient and consistent and those pounds will come off!

-- Manage Your Stress Levels.
 It is no secret that stress can have a negative impact to your health.
 Life has ups and downs so learning techniques to manage your stress levels is extremely important.
 Breathing, meditation, self-care, and exercise, are great ways to manage stress.